yujinyuz/jinyuz.dev/content/weekly-journal/journey-2/index.md

 ---

-I'm not in the mood of writing today since something happened within my personal life that I'm not comfortable talking about just yet.
+I'm not in the mood of writing today since I'm going through some sort of phase in my life.
 Nonetheless, I've tried to force my self to start getting into writing just so I won't lose my streak.

 I think I'd also need some kind of scratch pad or idea pad where in I could put random topics that come out during the week so I could have some idea on what to write on my weekly journal.